suborbital/docs/website/docs/subo/subo.md

+---
+pagination_prev: null
+---

+# Subo

-# Subo, the Suborbital CLI
+### The Suborbital CLI

-Subo is the command-line helper for working with the Suborbital Development Platform.
+Subo is the command-line tool for working with the Suborbital Development Platform.
 Subo is used to build Wasm Runnables, generate new projects and config files, and more over time.

 **You do not need to install language-specific tools to get started with WebAssembly and Subo!** A Docker toolchain is supported (see below) that can build your Runnables without needing to install language toolchains.